SantoshSrinivas79/jordan-scrapes-amazon-for-products-to-sell/README.md

 ### Installing

-All you need to do is an install.
+After installing [NodeJS](https://nodejs.org/en/) you should be able to just run the following in the terminal.

 ```
 npm i